haakonnh/mfrr_activation_classify/README.md

-# mFRR Activation Prediction in NO1 — Specialization Project
+# mFRR Activation Forecasting in NO1 — Specialization Project

 This repository contains code and configuration to build and evaluate classifiers for mFRR activation direction (up / down / none) in the Norwegian NO1 price area.
 It is part of a specialization project, with an emphasis on reproducible baselines and clear experiment outputs.